Baby has teeth now and started biting me while nursing (ouch!). She just laughs about it. How do I get her to stop?

-Ouch!
-Although a teething baby does occasionally bite the breast, it doesn’t mean that she needs to be weaned right away.
+Ouch is right!
+It's normal for a baby to occasionally bite the breast, but it doesn’t mean that she needs to be weaned, says Carole Kramer Arsenault, a registered nurse and lactation consultant.
 The biting should be temporary, especially if baby has been nursing effectively up to this point.
 What you’ll want to do is identify the underlying cause.

-Common factors that contribute to biting other than teething are: low milk supply, using artificial nipples, and nasal congestion in baby.
-As long as baby is nursing properly, it’s impossible for her to bite the breast.
+Teething could be the culprit.
+If so, offer baby something cold to bite on before the feed to help soothe her irritated gums, says Arsenault.
+Other common factors that contribute to biting are: low milk supply, using artificial nipples, and nasal congestion in baby.
 Most biting occurs in a playful fashion at the end of a feeding.
-If your baby is inclined to bite, continue to take her off of the breast as soon as the feeding is finished and she begins to slow down.
+If this is what baby is doing, take her off of the breast as soon when she's done with the feeding -- you'll notice her begins to slow down.

 Biting is common, but luckily it’s usually just one of many quick phases that your baby will go through.